 Folders hierarchy…

-Do let me know if there’s any query regarding Fire and Smoke Detection by contacting me on email or LinkedIn.
+Do let me know if there’s any query regarding Fire and Smoke Detection by contacting me by email or LinkedIn.
 You can also comment down below for any queries.

 Read my previous post: EMOTION DETECTOR USING KERAS